practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

 In the past I had always been bogged down by thinking of all the possible ways my table structure was going to be used.
 This time around, I forced myself to think of a single, specific use case to focus on first.
 Instantly, the idea of of performing some manipulations on sales data came to mind, because I hate the reporting features PayPal gives me.

-Typically I'd start by creating some fake data that was themed to fit this scenario, but lately I've been experimenting more and more with trying to work with real data where possible.
+Typically I'd start by creating some fake data that was themed to fit this scenario, but lately I've been experimenting more and more with trying to work with real data whenever it isn't too inconvenient.
 I've had mixed results with that, but this time around, a few minutes of cleanup work got me from a nastily formatted CSV file with way too much information to a nice array of arrays in JSON format that's concise enough that you can see the entire contents of the file below.

     [["Date","Payments Received","Amount Received",
       "Payment Fees","Net Amount"],